cdmain/travel-journal/README.md

 - 📅 **Trip calendar view** to visualize trips on a timeline.
 - 🗂️ **Categorization & filtering** to sort journal entries by country, date, or type of trip.
 - 🌐 **Multi-language support** to make the app accessible to a global audience.

-## Contributing

-Contributions are welcome!
-If you have suggestions, bug fixes, or enhancements, please fork the repository and submit a pull request.

 ## License
 This project is open-source and available under the MIT License.